 - Take a trip to the Sea Life Centre in Brighton: An aquarium that features a wide range of sea creatures, including sharks, rays and turtles.

 - Explore the Royal Botanic Gardens at Kew, London: A botanic garden that features a wide range of plants and gardens, including the famous Palm House and the Princess of Wales Conservatory.

 - Visit the Beale Park, Reading: A wildlife park and garden that has a wide range of animals and a playground area for kids.

 Is it worth visiting Southern England?

 The South of England has a lot to offer.
+It is home to some of the prettiest villages in England.
 You can easily come to the south of the country and spend your whole visit in London.
 You would have a wonderful time, but you’d be missing out on all the rest that the area has to offer.